-James Bond is known for wearing sports watches like the Rolex Submariner and the Omega Seamaster with suits and black tie, but such watches should be worn only with sportswear and not with dressier outfits.
+James Bond is known for wearing sports watches like the Rolex Submariner and the Omega Seamaster with everything, from polos and camp shirts to suits and black tie.
+From a traditional perspective, such watches should be worn only with sportswear and not with dressier outfits.
 The practice of wearing a sports or professional watch with a suit is common now, but just because a watch is expensive and well-made doesn’t mean it goes well with all fine clothing.
-For dressy outfits exists the dress watch.
+For dressy outfits, the dress watch exists.

 After Sean Connery left the role, James Bond doesn’t again wear a dress watch until Roger Moore wears a two-tone Seiko undercover as James St. John Smythe in A View to a Kill.
 More recently, Daniel Craig’s Omega Seamaster Aqua Terra in some scenes of Skyfall is a sports watch, but its simple style means it can work with a suit in a pinch.
 It’s an elegant sports watch but a little clunky as a dress watch.

-I do not plan to write more on James Bond’s watches because there is already a wealth of material available written by more knowledgeable people than I.
+I do not plan to write more on James Bond’s watches because there is already a wealth of material available written by people more knowledgeable than myself.